bradmontgomery/django-chosenadmin/README.md

 However, it's pretty easy to install, and once installed, you don't have to do anything special in the admin to see it work.

-This is based on Chosen v1.6.2 and only supports jQuery.
-Works with Django 1.10+ (new-style middleware) with python 3.6.
+This is based on Chosen v1.8.2 and only supports jQuery.
+Last tested with Django 1.11 (it uses new-style middleware) with python 3.6.